swingaroo2/CarsNStuff/README.md

 - SOLID principles
 - Core Data
 - Custom app icon and launch screen
+- JSON encoding and decoding
+- No third-party dependencies
 - A punny sense of humor
-- JSON encoding and decoding